 - The dplyr arrange expression is equivalent to the SQL order by clause.

-- Naming the mymtcars data frame is equivalent to the SQL from clause that uses the table mtcars
+- Naming the mymtcars data frame is equivalent to the SQL from a clause that uses the table mtcars

 Note that we don’t require a dplyr select here because the summarise automatically returns the columns mentioned in the group_by and computed within the summarise function.